MuseApplications/MyFunGame/storyboard/Character sheet.md

 1. Name: randykamradtsr (J'acqueline)
-2. Age: 55
+2. Age: 60
 3. Height: 5'4"
-4. Eye color: Dark Brown
+4. Eye color: brown
-5. Race: African American
+5. Race: white
 6. Physical appearance, clothing, style: A little dishevelled, wears long skirts and sweatshirts (usually stained)
 7. Hobbies/interests: Retired scientist who tinkers and invents gadgets
 8. Special skills/abilities: Robotics, mechanical engineering
 9. Things that make this character happy: Living off the income from her patents and creating new gadgets
 10. Temperament (easy-going, easily angered, etc.): Enthusiastic and friendly
 11. Insecurities: Worried that someone will sue her for her patents
-12. Any pet peeves?: When the mailman delivers her mail to the neighbors
+12. Any pet peeves?: When the mailman delivers her mail to the neighbors, when people call her organized chaos a mess, when people try to help her like she?s already frail, when young people make references to her dying even though she?s only 60, ... (add more here, she is particular and has many pet peeves)
 13. Any notable quirks?: She drinks espresso all day
 14. Strengths: Full of gumption, always has a plan
 15. Weaknesses: Unorganized, kind of a slob, lives in chaos